Budget Busters: How Unforeseen Costs Can Impact Renovation Plans

 When doing major renovations, bringing the home up to current building codes often becomes necessary.
 Local codes evolve over time, so newer standards for electrical, plumbing, ventilation, safety features and more may apply to the remodel.
 Code upgrades add to project costs but are unavoidable.

-Homeowners and contractors should review all relevant codes before designing plans to identify and estimate costs for any required upgrades.
+Homeowners and contractors should consider all relevant codes before designing plans to identify and estimate costs for any required upgrades.
 Getting the local permit office involved early, even during pre-planning, can ensure any red flags around code compliance are addressed proactively.
 Permits and inspections also need to align with the current code.
 Understanding these requirements and costs ahead of time prevents budget surprises down the road.
 Financial contingencies specifically for code upgrades can buffer the budget when new costs arise.

 Rushed Timelines